Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Numerical Illustration of the Blockchain Enabled Social Media Network

-To compare the performance of different communities in coping with the misinformation, we compute the reproduction number $\mathcal{R}_0$ of each community. $\mathcal{R}_0$ is the average number of secondary cases produced by one infected individual introduced into a population of susceptible individuals\cite{van2017reproduction}. $\mathcal{R}_0$ greater than 1 emphasizes the fact that the epidemic (misinformation) can not die out without external control. $\mathcal{R}_0$ is computed as follows\cite{bertozzi2020challenges}:
+In addition, to compare the performance of different communities in coping with misinformation, we compute the reproduction number $\mathcal{R}_0$ of each community. $\mathcal{R}_0$ is the average number of secondary cases produced by one infected individual introduced into a population of susceptible individuals\cite{van2017reproduction}. $\mathcal{R}_0 > 1$ implies that the epidemic (misinformation) can not die out without external control.
+The reproduction number $\mathcal{R}_0$ is computed as follows\cite{bertozzi2020challenges}:

-where $t^* = \argmax_{t=0,1,\cdots} I(t)$, i.e., the time when the infected population reaches the peak.
+where $t^* = \argmax_{t=0,\cdots,T} I(t)$, i.e., the time when the infected population reaches the peak.

+We also evaluate the effects of the conditional probabilities $p_0, p_1$ defined in (\ref{eq:cond}) (Recall $p_0$ is the conditional probability of truthful message given a normal posting and $p_1$ is the conditional probability of truthful message given a double-spend attack) on the spread of misinformation.
+Figure \ref{fig:R0} shows the network's reproduction number $\mathcal{R}_0$ with different combinations of $p_0$ and $p_1$ (with other parameters fixed as in (\ref{eq:simulation parameters})).
+We run 10 simulations with one set of $p_0$ and $p_1$, and record the average $\mathcal{R}_0$.
+Lower $p_0$ will significantly raise $\mathcal{R}_0$ and exacerbate misinformation propagation because a normal posting is more likely to be a misinformation with smaller $p_0$ (greater false negative rate).
+In order to reduce misinformation, the conditional probability model should be more sensitive and have a high true positive rate.

 {\bf Results:}